 It can take several months for some of these drugs to work.
 So your doctor may give you a faster-acting medicine, like a low dose of a corticosteroid, to help in the meantime.

 “Biologic” drugs also work on the immune system, but in a different way.
 They have very specific targets instead of the whole immune system.
+Some are taken in pill form.
+Others are taken as shots or suppositories.
+You may use some medicines as an enema or rectal foam, which is similar to an enema.
+Rectal foam is especially helpful in treating inflammation of the large intestine.

 Many biologics for ulcerative colitis pinpoint tumor necrosis factor (TNF), which causes inflammation.
 Your doctor may call these “anti-TNF” drugs.
 They include adalimumab (Humira) and biosimilar drugs adalimumab-adbm (Cyltezo) and adalimumab-atto (Amjevita); golimumab (Simponi); infliximab (Remicade) and biosimilars infliximab-abda (Renflexis) and infliximab-dyyb (Inflectra).
 Other biologics include ustekinumab (an anti-interleukin 12/23 antibody) and vedolizumab (Entyvio, an anti-integrin antibody).
 Your doctor can give them to you in a shot or through an IV.